-Currently implemented is the JSON:API specification to access that model as part of the crnk-core project.
-The JSON:API specification provide all the essential building blocks like sorting, filtering, paging, document formats, linking and error handling to access resources and relationships.
-But other implementations, such as GraphQL or different kinds of REST/JSON:APIs, are possible as well.
-With JSON:API, an incoming request is processed as follows:
+Crnk follows, but is not limited by the JSON:API specification to built resource-oriented APIs.
+Its implementation is hosted in the crnk-core project.
+The JSON:API specification provides all the essential building blocks like sorting, filtering, paging, document formats, linking and error handling to access resources and relationships.
+If desired, also other protocols like GraphQL and custom REST API contract can be implemented by updating the serialization layer of crnk-core.
+To understand the inner working, it is important to know how requests are processed:

 - A Crnk interceptor is called from the underlying framework.
-This might be, for example, from a Servlet environment, JAX-RS or Spring MVC. - The request is deserialized to Crnk data structures like Document, Resource, ResourceIdentifier or ErrorData. - The type of request is determined: whether it is a POST, PATCH, GET or DELETE request and whether it is a resource or relationship request. - The request is forwarded to the appropriate repository. - GET requests can ask for inclusions of further, related resources.
+This might be, for example, from a Servlet environment, JAX-RS or Spring MVC. - The request is deserialized to Crnk data structures like Document, Resource, ResourceIdentifier or ErrorData. - The type of request is determined: whether it is a POST, PATCH, GET or DELETE request and whether it is a resource or relationship request. - The request is forwarded to the appropriate repository implementation. - GET requests can ask for inclusions of further, related resources.
 Result resources will then trigger further requests to other repositories.
 This can happen either manually from within the initially called repository or automatically by Crnk (explained in detail in later chapters). - The result resources are merged into response document and returned to the underlying framework for delivery.
 Possible exceptions are handled as and mapped as well.